ZaeemT/polling-app/README.md

 # Polling App

 A polling app with real-time updates and anonymous voting.
+I utilized TypeScript and MERN stack to build this.
+Used JWT for user authentication, moreover kept a record of IP addresses of anonymous voters along with user ID of registered users to prevent them from casting multiple votes.
+For real-time updates and reflection on those updates I used Socket.IO

 ## Demo